MicrosoftDocs/globalization/globalization/methodology/pseudolocalization.md

 > These codes MAY be used for non-registered primary language subtags (instead of using private use subtags following 'x-').

 The Windows pseudo locales all start with `qps`, so they are in the allowed reserved range.
-This is the best practice for naming pseudo-locales.